Fermi Liquid near a q=0 Charge Quantum Critical Point: Introduction

-At a first glance, the answer is affirmative because the Ornstein-Zernike form of a bosonic propagator can be explicitly derived by collecting series of renormalizations of the bare $U(q)$ that contain powers of $U(q)\Pi(Q)$.
-We show below that the vertex function, obtained by antisymmetrizing the interaction and dressing both direct and antisymmetrized components by series of $U(q) \Pi (Q)$, has the form
+The question we address here is whether near the charge QCP the vertex function $\Gamma (K,P)$ is the same as $V_{eff} (K,P)$.
+At a first glance, the answer is affirmative because the Ornstein-Zernike form of boson-mediated interaction can be explicitly derived by collecting series of renormalizations of the bare $U(q)$ by powers of $U(q)\Pi(Q)$.
+We show below that the vertex function, obtained by antisymmetrizing the interaction and renormalizing the direct and antisymmetrized components by series of $U(q) \Pi (Q)$, has the form

-We call this vertex function $\Gamma^{RPA}$ for consistency with notations in previous papers~\cite{Chubukov2018,maslov2010pomeranchuk,chubukov2014antiferromagnetic} and also because this vertex function is obtained by summing up series of ladder and bubble diagrams made out of free fermions~\cite{dong1,*dong2}.
-We see that the spin and charge components of $\Gamma^{RPA}$ are equal: $\Gamma^{RPA,c} = \Gamma^{RPA,s} = V_{eff} (Q)$.
-This is consistent with Eq. (\ref{eq:1}).
+We call this vertex function $\Gamma^{RPA}$, where RPA stands for random phase approximation, for consistency with notations in previous papers~\cite{Chubukov2018,maslov2010pomeranchuk,chubukov2014antiferromagnetic} and also because this vertex function can be explicitly obtained by summing up series of ladder and bubble diagrams made out of free fermions~\cite{dong1,*dong2}.
+We see that the spin and charge components of $\Gamma^{RPA}$ are equal, $\Gamma^{RPA}_c = \Gamma^{RPA}_s = V_{eff} (Q)$.
+Hence if the first equation from (\ref{eq:1}) is satisfied, the second is also satisfied.